EndPointCorp/end-point-blog/2020/06/30/postgresql-improve-group-by-max-performance.html.md

 SELECT field_a, field_b, max(field_c) from table_a GROUP BY 1,2;
 ```

-This is functional and very straightforward, however even if you have an index on `(field_a, field_b, field_c)` this can end up taking quite a long time if the tables are large.
+This is functional and very straightforward.
+However, even if you have an index on `(field_a, field_b, field_c), this can end up taking quite a long time if the tables are large.
 Let’s look at an actual example and the numbers we use.

 First, let’s create our table: